rodrigovirgilio/rodrigovirgilio.github.io/resume/Readme.md

 ### Software Engineer — Sysmatch / Glintt · March 2020 - April 2021

-- Developed the campaign management system for **Sifarma Saúde**, serving ANF (the Portuguese National Pharmacy Association).
+- Worked on the campaign management system for **Sifarma Saúde**, serving ANF (the Portuguese National Pharmacy Association).
-- Implemented multi-channel notifications (**SMS, e-mail and push**) to partner clients.
+- Worked on multi-channel notifications (**SMS, e-mail and push**) to partner clients.
 - Maintained integrations between the system and other platforms in the Glintt group.

 ### Software Engineer — Neo Med · June 2019 - March 2020 (part-time until April 2023)